wmitsuda/one-liner-archive/README.md

 5. You should be able to access Otterscan block explorer to browse your archive by accessing: http://localhost:3000/

 > This script will be updated soon as clients gets updated to the upcoming sepolia merge

+## Post-merge ropsten testnet

+1. Clone this repo
+2. Create empty dirs for erigon (`<erigon-data-dir>`) and prysm (`<prysm-data-dir>`) databases
+3. Run: `PRYSM_DATA="<prysm-data-dir>" ERIGON_DATA="<erigon-data-dir>" docker-compose -f ropsten.yml up`
+4. Wait 1-2 days until the archive node finishes syncing ropsten
+5. You should be able to access Otterscan block explorer to browse your archive by accessing: http://localhost:3000/

+> Remember that ropsten is deprecated and will have no more upgrades after the merge